 What is reverse logistics?

-Reverse logistics examples can include return shipping from retail buyers.
-It also includes returns of unsold merchandise from a wholesale customer.
-The process allows your customers to indicate which items they are returning.
-They get to print a shipping label and ship products back to you.
-This is reverse logistics.
+Other examples of reverse logistics include return shipping from retail buyers and returns of unsold merchandise from a wholesale customer.
+The process allows your customers to indicate which items they are returning for easy restocking and replacement.

 Managing your reverse logistics supply chain is just as important as managing other aspects of your supply chains.
 Careful returns management can save you money on your return logistics.
 In addition, a reverse logistics system that’s easy for customers is an asset to your eCommerce business.